image

 • Refundable amount shall be sanctioned within 60 days from the date of receipt of application; and

-• Except for certain notified categories, 90% of the claim amount will be refunded provisionally within seven days from the date of acknowledgement, subject to final assessment of claim.
+• Except for certain notified categories, 90 percent of the claim amount will be refunded provisionally within seven days from the date of acknowledgement, subject to final assessment of claim.

 Blocked credit